Thomas Whorwood: Political career

 Whorwood was elected one of the two knights of the shire for Staffordshire in the Parliament of 1572.
 His colleague was John Fleetwood, a rich landowner who had made a fortune from the dissolution of the monasteries.
-The parliament technically lasted for almost twelve years, as the next was summoned in 1584, although it actually met for only three widely spaced sessions.
+The parliament technically lasted for almost twelve years, as the next was summoned in 1584.
+However, it actually met for only three widely spaced sessions.
 Whorwood's only known contribution came on 25 January 1572, when he spoke in favour of keeping the assizes at Stafford.

-Now that he was better-known, and especially as he began to come into property, Whorwood was appointed to public offices.
+Now that he was better-known, and especially as he began to come into the property, Whorwood was appointed to public offices.
 About 1573 he was made a justice of the peace for Staffordshire.
 In 1574 he was pricked to become High Sheriff of Staffordshire, a post of honour, but also onerous and often expensive.
 However, Whorwood was known to be of very conservative religious views and was probably suspected of being a Catholic sympathiser.
 Certainly he had close Catholic connections within his family.
 His election in 1572, sharing the county with Fleetwood, known to be decidedly Protestant, may have been because of the backing of a conservative clique among the Staffordshire landed gentry.
 This faction, centred on the Harcourts of Ellenhall and Ranton Abbey and their kinsmen, the Astons and the Greys of Enville, Staffordshire had great influence in the county and, although slowly losing their grip, were still a force to be reckoned with.
 William Whorwood had married into the Grey family.
-The conservative group were described by Thomas Bentham, the radical Protestant Bishop of Coventry and Lichfield, as "a knot hurtful to justice and great maintainers", i.e. magnates who had a large following whom they maintained through employment or tenancies.
+The conservative group was described by Thomas Bentham, the radical Protestant Bishop of Coventry and Lichfield, as "a knot hurtful to justice and great maintainers", i.e. magnates who had a large following whom they maintained through employment or tenancies.
 It was probably because of these associations that Whorwood lost his place on the commission of the peace in 1580 and for some years his public career was in eclipse.